XAI Beyond Classification: Interpretable Neural Clustering: Introduction

-\IEEEPARstart{C}{lustering} is a fundamental topic to machine learning, which aims to group similar patterns into the same cluster and dissimilar patterns into different clusters.
-During past decades, a variety of clustering methods~\cite{Jain1999:Survey} have been proposed and achieved huge success in various applications.
-In recent, the major focus of the community is paid on handling high-dimensional data whose key is addressing the linear inseparable issue.
+As a fundamental topic in machine learning, clustering aims to group similar samples into the same cluster and separate dissimilar ones into different clusters.
+During the past decade, a variety of clustering methods~\citep{Jain1999:Survey} have been proposed and achieved encouraging success in various applications.
+In recent, the main focus of the community shifts to how to handle high-dimensional data that is usually linear inseparable.

-To effectively clustering high-dimensional data, a variety of methods have been proposed, \textit{e.g.} spectral clustering~\cite{Ng2002,Nie2011}, kernel clustering~\cite{Patel2014:Image}, convex clustering~\cite{Hocking:2011tj}, subspace clustering~\cite{Elhamifar2013,Liu2013,Liu2012FRR,Lu2012,JMLR:Wang2016,You2016:Oracle,Wangqi2018:Robust}, and recent popular deep learning based clustering~\cite{Yang:2016kn,Xie2016:Un,Peng2016:Deep_abbv,Ji2017:Deep}.
-The commonality of most of them is employing a shallow or deep model to learn a representation and then applying a traditional clustering approach (generally \textit{k}-means) to obtain data partition.
+To effectively cluster high-dimensional data, many kinds of methods have been proposed, \textit{e.g.}, spectral clustering~\citep{Ng2002}, kernel clustering~\citep{JMLR:v20:17-517}, convex clustering~\citep{Hocking:2011tj,Zhanglijun:2013}, subspace clustering~\citep{Elhamifar2013,Liu2013,Lu2012,Yang2018:IJCV,Li2015:Clustering}, and the recent popular deep clustering~\citep{Yang:2016kn,Peng2016:Deep_abbv,Ji2017:Deep}.
+The aforementioned methods share a common clustering paradigm of first learning a shallow or deep representation and then applying a traditional clustering method ($k$-means in most cases) to make cluster assignments.

-Despite the success of these clustering methods, they have suffered from some limitations as below.
-They usually focus on representation learning while ignoring the clustering.
-In the era of deep learning, it is highly desirable to pay more attention to developing new clustering algorithm since deep neural networks have shown promising performance in learning representation.
-Furthermore, although shallow methods are with high interpretability since almost all of them are statistical models, they may be incapable to handle complex data due to the limited representative capacity.
-In contrast, although deep learning based method could be better to capture the highly nonlinear structure hidden into data, they are well known as a ``black box''.
-In other words, the state-of-the-art clustering neural networks always lack interpretability, which makes difficulty in performance tuning and understanding its working manner.
-Moreover, an interpretable clustering neural network will facilitate representation learning in an end-to-end manner.